Raven-dku/TrinityCore-QuestTracker/README.md

 ![Screenshot](https://raw.githubusercontent.com/Unwrath/TrinityCore-QuestTracker/master/images/light-example.JPG)
 ![Screenshot](https://raw.githubusercontent.com/Unwrath/TrinityCore-QuestTracker/master/images/dark-example.JPG)
 Tested on:
-- 3.3.5, works as intended.
+- 3.3.5, works as intended (Thanks to @Aokromes for 539k of entries)
-- master, waiting to be tested.
-(In theory it should work if such table exists in master, just need to select ARMORY type to 2(Wowhead)).
+- master, waiting to be tested. ( I don't see any reason why it shouldn't).